Starters for Sunday

 Starters for Sunday offers a range of suggested material which can be used each week for individuals and congregations to develop.
+Sometimes there may be background material to the readings, at other times it may be ideas for deepening prayer, or involving children, or using drama.
+We always try to include musical suggestions.

 We asked twelve preachers to share the insights they have gathered through their experiences of writing and delivering sermons regularly.